On the Challenges of Detecting Side-Channel Attacks in SGX: Results for libgcrypt

 \textbf{Detection by monitoring execution time.} A detection tool may monitor the execution time to decide whether the application is under attack.
 This is for example the case of \dejavu~\cite{chen17asiaccs}.
 Results from Table~\ref{tab:elgamal:event} and Table~\ref{tab:eddsa:event} show that standard page-fault attacks almost double the execution time and would be likely detected by tools such as \dejavu.
-Differently, our attacks cause minimal increase of the victim's execution time (below \pt{2}); as such, it is challenging for \dejavu or similar tools to detect them.\footnote{Note that for a $256$ bit secret, attacking a single segment takes roughly $6$ ms (see for example the running time of \f{mpi\_powm} in Table~\ref{tab:elgamal:event}).
-In this case, recovering the full secret requires approximately $1536$ ms. In case the adversary attacks each segment $k=9$ times to obtain higher accuracy, the total attack time increases to roughly $13.8$ seconds.}
+Differently, our attacks cause minimal increase of the victim's execution time (below \pt{2}); as such, it is challenging for \dejavu or similar tools to detect them.